 Ganglion cysts are the most common soft-tissue tumors of the hand and wrist, usually developing after the age of 50 in adults with osteoarthritis.
 Although a ganglion cyst is not cancerous, it can be painful, limit motion, and cause weakness.
-The experienced orthopaedic physicians at Georgia Hand, Shoulder & Elbow, in Atlanta and Marietta, Georgia, are available to evaluate your ganglion cysts and recommend individualized treatment to restore function and relieve pain.
+The experienced orthopaedic physicians at Georgia Hand, Shoulder & Elbow, in Atlanta, Athens, and Marietta, Georgia, are available to evaluate your ganglion cysts and recommend individualized treatment to restore function and relieve pain.
 Call or schedule your consultation online today.

 Ganglion cysts are frequently located on the top or bottom of the wrist.
 Another common location; however, is the joints of the finger near the fingernail (distal anterior phalangeal joint).
 The cyst at this location usually occurs between the ages of fifty to seventy.
 It is associated with a local area of osteoarthritis (Heberden's nodes).
 The exact cause of these ganglion cysts is unknown, although it is certainly associated strongly with localized osteoarthritis.
 These cysts are not cancerous and do not become cancerous.